marioizquierdo/jquery.serializeJSON/README.md

 <input type="checkbox" name="booleanAttrs[]" value="true" />
 ```

 because the serialization will try to add both values as separate elements.
-For this case, you need to include the array index:
+For this case, you need to use a key:

 ```html
 <input type="hidden"   name="booleanAttr[0]" value="false" />